rahul4732saini/fise/doc/query/query-conditions.md

 - `IN` : Checks if a value is within an array of values.
 Eg: `name IN ("main.py", "classes.py")`
 - `BETWEEN` : Checks if a value lies within a range of values.
 Eg: `ctime BETWEEN ("2022-01-01", "2023-01-01")`

-### Logical Operators | Condition Delimiters
+### Logical Operators

-Also known as `delimiters`, these operators are used for separating conditions from one-another.
+Also known as **condition delimiters**, these operators are used for separating conditions from one-another.

 - `AND` : Only Evaluates to `true` if both of the adjacent conditions are `true`.
 - `OR` : Evaluates to `true` if either of the adjacent conditions are `true`.